Chandni Chowk, Kolkata: Market

-Chandni Chowk is specialized for its oldest and biggest software and hardware market of West Bengal.
+Chandni Chowk is known for it being the oldest and biggest software and hardware market in West Bengal.
 Multiple technology companies had their main offices and service centres in Chandni Chowk due to its cheap and nearest facilities.

 Transport

 Central Ave, which is one the main road connectors between South and North Calcutta, passes through Chandni Chowk.
 Also Lenin Sarani of Kolkata road passes through Chandni Chowk which connects it directly to Sealdah.
 Chandni Chowk metro station and Esplanade metro station are nearest metro stations of the North South metro corridor.
 Esplanade serves also as metro station of the East West metro corridor of Kolkata.